 The results from the quantile regression show sizeable geographical differences between local authorities, according to the level of local authority deprivation, in the median charity relative growth rate.
-Figure 3 (Model A1, before controlling for other covariates) illustrates these results graphically while Table 1 (Model A1) provided in the online supplementary material lists the model coefficients.
+Figure 3 (Model A1, before controlling for other covariates) illustrates these results graphically while Table A1 (Model A1) provided in the online supplementary material lists the model coefficients.
 Charities in the least deprived decile have a median relative growth rate of 1.01 (95% Confidence Interval (CI) 0.97-1.05).
 Therefore the median charity in the least deprived local authorities had a similar headline income in real terms in 2016-17 as in 2009-10.
 In contrast charities in the most deprived decile have a median relative growth rate of 0.80 (95% CI 0.75-0.85).
 Therefore the median charity in the most deprived local authority experienced a 20% real terms reduction in their headline income between 2009-10 and 2016-17.
 There is a sizeable gradient according to local authority deprivation: the median growth rate in the most deprived local authorities is 0.79 times that in the least deprived (95% CI 0.72-0.87)

-The quantile regression results also show sizeable differences according to the type of local authority (Figure 4; Table 1, Model A2).
+The quantile regression results also show sizeable differences according to the type of local authority (Table A1, Model A2; Figure A1 in the online supplementary material).
 The median charity operating in a county council had a similar income in 2016-17 as in 2009-10 (median relative growth rate: 0.97; 95% CI 0.
 94-1.01).
 In contrast the median charity operating in a London borough experienced a 9% reduction in income (median relative growth rate: 0.91; 95% CI 0.84-0.97) and the median charity in a unitary authority experienced a 12% decline in income (median relative growth rate 0.88; 95% CI 0.82-0.94).
 Charities in metropolitan districts saw the biggest income declines with the median charity experiencing a 20% decline in income (median relative growth rate 0.80; 95% CI 0.74-0.86).
 Therefore the median growth rate in metropolitan districts is 0.83 times that in county councils (95% CI 0.76-0.90).

 The differences in median relative growth rate according to local authority deprivation do not simply reflect differences in the type of local authority.
 The majority of the most deprived local authorities are metropolitan districts, and the majority of the least deprived local authorities are county councils.
-However, even when we control for type of local authority, there remain sizeable differences in the median charity growth rate according to the level of deprivation (Table 1, Model A3).
+However, even when we control for type of local authority, there remain sizeable differences in the median charity growth rate according to the level of deprivation (Table A1, Model A3).